digidotcom/xbee-python/doc/index.rst

 * Ability to transmit and receive data from any XBee device on the network.
 * Ability to manage the General Purpose Input and Output lines of all your XBee devices.
+* Ability to send and receive data from other XBee interfaces (Serial, Bluetooth Low Energy and MicroPython).

 This portal provides the following documentation to help you with the different development stages of your Python applications using the XBee Python Library.